tj-wells/coti-docker-method/README.md

 ### Optional Variables

-Adding a `VERSION` variable to your `.env` file disables the automatic updates, and allows you to run your node on a specific version.
-The version variable should be as
+Adding a `VERSION` variable to your `.env` file allows you to specify which version of the Coti node to run.
+If the VERSION is not specified, Docker will automatically use the latest version.
+The version variable should be set as

 ```.env
 VERSION="X.Y.Z"